apacheignite/documentation/sql/distributed-queries-20.md

 [block:callout]
 {
   "type": "success",
-  "title": "JOINing Replicated Caches",
+  "title": "Querying Replicated Caches",
-  "body": "If a SQL query is executed over the data stored across replicated caches only then you may want to set `SqlQuery.setReplicatedOnly(...)` parameter to `true`.
-This is a special hint to the SQL engine that might produce a more effective execution plan for such a query."
+  "body": "If a SQL query is executed over the data stored across replicated caches only, then you may want to set the `SqlQuery.setReplicatedOnly(...)` parameter to `true`.
+This is a special hint to the SQL engine that might produce a more effective execution plan for the query."
 }
 [/block]